 Please note that these resources are all publicly available; however in some instances they require permission to contribute.
 If you want to get involved, please email firstname.lastname@example.org with your request.

-Sprint zero agreeing to the projects Bill of Materials and an initial batch of user stories was completed 17 February, with summaries of each sprint will be posted to the NZ ORCID Hub Google Group as each finishes.
+Sprint zero, agreeing to the project's Bill of Materials and an initial batch of user stories, was completed on 17 February; summaries of each sprint will be posted to the NZ ORCID Hub Google Group as each finishes.

-The next showcase is for Sprint #8 and will take place: 2 pm Thursday 8 June.
+The next Week 2 showcase will take place: 2 pm Thursday 19 October 2017.

-The initial milestone for the project is for the Hub to be a standalone web-based platform allowing researchers employed at Tuakiri-member organisations to have these affiliations authoritatively asserted by the organisation in their ORCID record.
-The prospective launch for the Hub is by the end of June 2017.
-As this goal is met, or exceeded, additional functionality will be added with priority set by the Product Owner assisted by the IT Advisory Group, and the community's, feedback.
+The initial milestone for the project was for the Hub to be a standalone web-based platform allowing researchers employed at Tuakiri-member organisations to have these affiliations authoritatively asserted by the organisation in their ORCID record.
+The Hub was launched for Tuakiri consortium member organisations at the end of June 2017.
+Additional functionality will be added, with priority set by the Product Owner assisted by the IT Advisory Group, and with feedback from the consortium community.

 As the objective of the ORCID Hub is to benefit the New Zealand research, science, and innovation sector, the Society is assembling an IT Advisory Group drawn from the Technical Contacts of Consortium Members.
 The primary purpose of this Group will be to provide advice to the Society on the technology aspects of the New Zealand ORCID Consortium, e.g.: